finos/financial-objects/README.md

 If you want to build and contribute to this repository, checkout the [website README](website/README.md)

+If you want to check the objects source code, browse the [src/objects](src/objects) folder.

 ## License

 Copyright 2019 FINOS the Finteh Open Source Foundation